Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The trust-stack revenue method

-His one-person business cleared $10M without a team.
+His one-person business cleared $10M without a single employee.

-He argues most solo entrepreneurs treat selling like an event — one big launch, then silence.
+His take: most solo folks treat selling like one big event.

 They go quiet, build hype, drop a launch, then go quiet again.